 Surveys are done so they can provide accurate market research in to a product or service.
 Your answers can influence a company to introduce, change or delete a product or service.
 This is why the survey companies rely on your legitimate answers.
 A word of warning here.
 Some of them can track how fast you are going through the survey, if too quickly they can cancel your account because they feel you aren’t answering the surveys properly.
 So take your time.

 When you sign up you will need to fill out an extensive questionnaire.
-These questions can be around your race, income, medical history, food habits, education, children, marital status, etc. and lots of other things.
+These questions can be around your race, income, medical history, eating habits, education, children, marital status, etc. and lots of other things.
 And what they want to know can be very intrusive.
+I was a little offended at providing the information at first but in the end I did and as far as I am aware my information is safe and secure.

-Once you have signed up with the individual survey company they will send you an email every so often with a link to a new survey.
-Or you can sign in and see if there are surveys for you to complete.
+Once you have signed up with a paid online survey company they will send you an email every so often with a link to a new survey.
+Click on the link and you should be taken to the survey to complete.
+Or you can sign in to your account and see if there are surveys for you to complete.
 It is advisable to complete the survey as soon as possible otherwise it might close – because other people have responded and completed the survey quicker than you.

 Ensure it is a secure site